uchicago-capp-30320/ShoulderToShoulder/docs/endpoints.md

 - previous: URL to the previous page of hobbies (null if no previous page).
 - results: A list of dictionaries, where each dict represents a row returned from the Hobby model (see `models.md` for model documentation): [{"id": , "name": , "scenario_format": , "type": }, {...}, ...]

+## HobbyType Endpoint

+`/api/hobbies/`

+#### Description
+Retrieves a list of hobby types; this viewset allows GET requests.
+The HobbyType model is a presaved list of hobby types available for users to choose from, therefore no POST requests are allowed (i.e. users cannot edit the hobby types saved in our database).
+Permissions require the X_APP_TOKEN.

+#### GET Response Content
+When retrieving all of the rows, the viewset response returns 10 results per page on default.
+The request can also pass the parameters "id" and/or "type" in order to filter for a specific HobbyType entry.

+Response Object is JSON with the following information:

+- count: Total count of hobbies available.
+- next: URL to the next page of hobbies (null if no next page).
+- previous: URL to the previous page of hobbies (null if no previous page).
+- results: A list of dictionaries, where each dict represents a row returned from the HobbyType model (see `models.md` for model documentation): [{"id": , "type": }, {...}, ...]

 ## Event Endpoint